dgcfung/react-calculator/README.md

 ### Steps

-1. Start by creating a single component name it Calculator.js.
+1. Start by creating a single component name it Calculator.jsx.
 Create your Calculator class and in your render function add the following:
   ```js
   <div className="container">
     <h1>Add with React!</h1>